gnilk/testrunner/README.md

 # testrunner
 [![Build](https://github.com/gnilk/testrunner/actions/workflows/cmake.yml/badge.svg)](https://github.com/gnilk/testrunner/actions/workflows/cmake.yml)

-C/C++ Unit Test 'Framework'.
+Single header C/C++ Unit Test 'Framework'.

-NOTE: This is the V2 branch - currently experimental - it builds of 1.6.3.
+<b>Note:</b> This is V2 of the testrunner - the old V1 is in branch `trun_v1_main`.

 Heavy GOLANG inspired unit test framework for C/C++.
-Currently works on macOS(arm/x86)/Linux/Windows (x86/x64)/embedded(ESP32/NRF52)
+Currently works on macOS(arm/x86)/Linux/Windows (x86/x64)/embedded(tested on: ESP32/NRF52/STM32x/SiLabs EFR32M series)

+The testing framework comes with two parts.
+* A header to be used when defining the test-cases
+* A runner to execute the tests

+See [Usage](#Usage) for more details on how to write test cases and execute them.

 # Important changes between 1.6.x and V2.0

 ## Execution
+Parallel execution of test modules.
+This brings (depending on project) a massive speed-up (about 10x) for medium-sized projects.
+Testing on a project with ~90 modules and around a total of 500 test-cases completes within 6 seconds instead of 60-70 seconds using V1.6.2 on the same hardware.

-Default is parallel execution.
-The testrunner will determine what modules to execute and then internally spin up separate test-runners in parallel to execute the tests.
+The testrunner will determine which modules to execute and then internally spin up separate test-runners in parallel to execute the tests.
 This improves performance (_alot_) for larger projects.
 However, it does limit the ability to debug through through the testrunner.
 As such - if you write your code in a type of TDD fashion you should execute the testrunner with `--sequential` and this will disable the parallel execution.